luehrsenheinrich/wpm-citations/project-README.md

-# [ PROJECT NAME ]
+# Citations for WordPress

 [![🏗 Build & Deploy](../../actions/workflows/main.yml/badge.svg)](../../actions/workflows/main.yml)

-[ SHORT PROJECT DESCRIPTION ]
+This WordPress Plugin introduces advanced citation capabilities to the WordPress Block Editor.

-This WordPress project is made with love and brought to you by the folks of [WP Munich](http://www.wp-munich.de) and [Luehrsen // Heinrich](http://www.luehrsen-heinrich.de).
+This WordPress project is made with love and brought to you by the folks of [WP Munich](http://www.wp-munich.com) and [Luehrsen // Heinrich](http://www.luehrsen-heinrich.de).

 ## Contributing